 - other expenses, such as a hire purchase supplement.

-Credit costs also depend on the number of instalments (duration of the loan period).
+In addition to the above factors, the credit costs also depend on the length of the loan period and the repayment method.
 As a rule: longer the loan period, more expensive the loan.

 Price comparison of different credits

 You can compare the prices of different credits by examining their costs and effective interest rates.